Advances in the Shannon Capacity of Graphs: When the graph capacity is not attained by the independence number of any finite power?

+Therefore, it follows that for all $k\in\naturals$, $\Theta(\Gr{G})^k \neq\indnum{\Gr{G}^k}$ since the independence number is an integer.
+Consequently, \eqref{eq3:20.4.25} holds. \end{example} The interested reader is referred to \cite[Section~5]{CharpenayT2020}, where Example~\ref{example:unattinabilty_C5+K1} is studied in the context of zero-error variable-length coding.

-since the independence number is an integer.
-Consequently, \eqref{eq3:20.4.25} holds. \end{example} We next consider three approaches for the construction of families of graphs whose Shannon capacities satisfies the condition in \eqref{eq3:20.4.25}.
+Next, we consider three approaches to the construction of families of graphs whose Shannon capacities satisfy the condition in \eqref{eq3:20.4.25}.
 The first approach is due to Guo and Watanabe \cite{GuoW90} with a simplified proof (the original proof from \cite{GuoW90} is provided in Appendix~\ref{appendix: original proof of Watanabe}), and the second and third approaches of constructing such graph families are original.